Select a question to view the answer, or use the Printer Friendly Version button above to print all of the FAQs.+ show all / - hide all

 State Accounting will not process reversal vouchers so that an agency can receive MBE/EDGE credit.

 The Auditor of State and other external audit staff who have OAKS Financials access will have "read only" access and will be able to view supporting fiscal transactions and supporting documentation directly.
 Requests for additional documentation and/or information for a specific audit should be made to the agency contact identified in the auditor's engagement letter.
-If substantial data or documentation is requested, the request should be e-mailed to the Ohio Shared Services Contact Center at email@example.com
+If substantial data or documentation is requested, the request should be emailed to the OBM Shared Services Contact Center at firstname.lastname@example.org

 - Documentation scanned by the agency and attached in OAKS will need to be retained according to the agency's retention policies.